VX-33 “Predators” AIR TEST & EVALUATION SQUADRON

-Well, their missiles do work.
+Shit.
+Their missiles do work.

 INDOPACOM is in shambles, their satellites either blinded or destroyed.
-I’m suited up in minutes, escorted out to my aircraft that the Taiwanese staff ingeniously moved to trick the ballistic missiles targeted at the makeshift hangars.
+I’m suited up in minutes, escorted out to my aircraft that the Taiwanese staff ingeniously moved to trick the pre guided ballistic missiles targeted at the makeshift hangars.
 Oh, and by ‘makeshift,’ I mean it looks like they stashed three F/A-18s in a Walmart.
 Hidden rhinos ready to roll.

 But it works.

 Startup procedures.
 Bitchin’ Betty and her attitude.
 Engines up.
 Canopy locked.

 We’re told by command to, “Get the hell in the air!”

 Yes.
 We understand that, sir.
 Perhaps it’s the barrage of guided missiles hitting the city behind us that presses the point.
 Who knows.

 We taxi deep, cone to nozzle until we reach the runway, a converted freeway for wartime, which if we haven’t noticed, is no longer a misnomer.
 Then it hits.

 This is wartime.
 I was bored.
 I was lost.
 I wanted more.